Galiano Island: Transportation

 Galiano Island is accessible by vehicle via the BC Ferries terminal at Sturdies Bay, located on Active Pass.
 Vehicle and passenger ferry service runs from Tsawwassen (Vancouver) on the mainland and Swartz Bay (Victoria) on Vancouver Island most days of the year.
-Additionally, there are numerous inter-island ferries that connect the Gulf Islands, which are scheduled less frequently.
+Additionally, numerous inter-island ferries connect the Gulf Islands, which are scheduled less frequently.

+Galiano Island Community Transportation Society provides local bus transit, and currently only runs on Saturdays.

-Moorage is available at several public wharves for boat traffic: Sturdies Bay, (walking distance to the village), Montague Harbour, Whalers Bay and Retreat Cove.
+Moorage is available at several public wharves for boat traffic: Sturdies Bay (walking distance to the village), Montague Harbour, Whalers Bay, Retreat Cove, and Spanish Hills.
 Private moorage is available at Montague Harbour Marina and the Galiano Oceanfront Inn (Sturdies Bay).
-Limited water taxi service to nearby islands like Salt Spring is also available out of Sturdies Bay and Montague Harbour.
+Limited water taxi service to nearby islands, such as Salt Spring, is also available out of Sturdies Bay and Montague Harbour.
+In the summer, Gulf Islands Water Taxi takes people from Galiano's Sturdies Bay (beside the village) dock to Salt Saltspring Island for the Saturday Market in Ganges.

-Daily, regularly scheduled floatplane service is offered from Downtown Vancouver and the Vancouver International Water Airport through Seair Seaplanes to Montague Harbour.
-There is regularly scheduled floatplane service from Seattle daily through Kenmore Air, either through Seattle-Tacoma International Airport, Kenmore Air Harbor and Seattle Lake Union.
+Daily, regularly scheduled floatplane service is offered from the Vancouver International Water Airport through Seair Seaplanes to Montague Harbour.
+There is charter service floatplane service from Seattle through Kenmore Air, either through Seattle-Tacoma International Airport, Kenmore Air Harbor, and Seattle Lake Union.

-Once on the island, most areas can be accessed by paved road, however some logging roads remain in use in the less travelled sections of the island.
+Once on the island, most areas can be accessed by paved road; however, some logging roads remain in use in the less-traveled sections of the island.

 Parks

-Galiano is home to many popular public parks like Montague Harbour and Dionisio as well as privately owned parks such as Tapovan Peace Park.
+Galiano is home to many popular public parks, such as Montague Harbour and Dionisio, as well as privately owned parks, such as Tapovan Peace Park.